Working to improve the health of the population and the quality of life of the people we serve.

 Our environmental health officers inspect and approve commercial/public pools and hot tubs regularly for public safety.
 They also monitor recreational beaches during the swimming season.

-View inspection reports on recreational water facilities.
+View inspection reports on, and violation tickets issued against, recreational water facilities.

 Have a complaint or concern?If you have a health and safety concern or complaint about a swimming pool or recreational water facility, please contact your local health protection office.
 See listing below.

 Every operator of a recreational water facility (swimming pool, hot tub or spray pool) must have a valid permit.
 Learn more on how to apply for a permit.